 The default setting for the Color slider is 25.
 If you can see color noise at this setting move the slider right until it disappears.

 The Detail slider brings back some of the detail lost in the process.
 The default setting is 50.

 The Smoothness slider smoothes out any artefacts caused by the Color and Detail sliders.
 The effect is subtle so you have to move it a long way to see a visible difference.
 The default setting is also 50.

 Here’s another comparison.
 It shows the same photo used above and the effect of setting color noise reduction to 0 and 100.

 With color noise reduction you’re looking for the sweet spot where the slider is as far left as possible yet removes any color noise.

 Noise has always been an issue with digital cameras.
 But the last decade has seen big advances in high ISO and sensor performance in low light and things have improved dramatically.

-Don’t forget you can learn much more about Lightroom Classic’s Develop module with our ebook Mastering Lightroom Classic: Book Two – The Develop Module.
+You can learn more about Denoise, Manual Noise Reduction and all other aspects of developing photos in Lightroom Classic with my ebook Mastering Lightroom Classic: Book Two – The Develop Module

 Thanks for reading.
 You can get more great articles and tips about Lightroom Classic and photography in my popular Mastering Photography email newsletter.
 Join today and I’ll send you my ebook Introducing Lightroom Classic and 47 PhotoTips cards.
 Over 30,000 photographers subscribe.
 Enter your email now and join us.